Consider your options

 Could you and your pet stay together with help?
 Before rehoming your cat or dog, take time to think things through.
 You know your pet better than anyone, so consider what's best for them—and what's best for you.

 Local organizations may be able to help you and your pet stay together.
-Reach out to a local pet rescue or contact 211 to explore your options, including advice on pet behavior, training resources, help finding pet-friendly housing, free or low-cost veterinary care and food banks that provide pet food.
+Reach out to a local pet rescue or contact 211 to explore your options.
+Advice on pet behavior, training resources, help finding pet-friendly housing, free or low-cost veterinary care and food banks that provide pet food may help you keep your pet.

 Do you need help with your pet’s behavior?
-The website of the Humane Society of the United States offers guidance on everything from calming a dog’s separation anxiety to stopping a cat’s destructive scratching.
+The Humane Society of the United States offers the following guidance on everything from calming a dog’s separation anxiety to stopping a cat’s destructive scratching.
 Get more tips and resources on training.
 It may also be helpful to consult a local veterinary behaviorist or training behaviorist.
+GoodPup offers virtual training.

 Check with the animal shelter, rescue or breeder where you got your pet.
 Some organizations require in the adoption contract that you return the pet to them if you can no longer provide care.
 Even if it wasn’t part of your contract, the organization or breeder may be able to help you find your pet a new home.